chericito/mobohubb-docs/docs/DASHBOARD/report-data.md

 ***

-**Report Data** displays the details and content of generated reports in **mobohubb**, including titles, summaries, graphs, tables, and citations.
+**Report Data** displays the details and content of generated reports in **mobohubb**.
 You can access, edit, export, or delete reports by going to the **“Reports”** menu and selecting the desired report.

 ## Manage Report Data